The girls decide that they need to earn extra money, and not exactly in a way that their foster parents or Neal would approve.

 “Yesssss,” she howled, hand now flying back to cover her bottom as she subconsciously knew the spanking was over despite her lack of counting.

 Peter set the spoon aside and rubbed Natalie’s back as a few tears slipped down the preteen’s cheeks.
 It wasn’t necessarily because the spanking really hurt her that much – honestly, it just stung a little.
-The real reason she was crying was because she felt emotional that Peter was so concerned about her safety.
+The real reason she was crying was that she felt emotional that Peter was so concerned about her safety.
 No one had ever really cared that much before.

 When it felt appropriate, Natalie pushed herself off Peter’s lap and wiggled back into her pants.
 She wiped the last of her tears away and fell into a hug, deciding to allow herself to be a little vulnerable and enjoy the snuggles.
 Peter was really the only person she’d ever let see her that way… well, Allie, too, but not even her that often.
 “Thank you for caring,” Natalie whispered so softly that she was uncertain if her foster dad had even heard.
-She wasn’t sure she really wanted him to hear, but somewhere inside of her, she felt at ease, and knew it was thanks to Peter.
+She wasn’t sure she really wanted him to hear, but somewhere inside of her, she felt at ease and knew it was thanks to Peter.

 Suddenly they heard a loud slamming of the front door and Allie shouting “We’re hooooome!”